Veterinarian

 Thanks a lot :)

-Asked by Tamara about 10 years ago
+Asked by Tamara over 10 years ago

 Most veterinary schools require specific courses, but not a specific degree.
 I've known people who get into a veterinary college without a Bachelor's degree, but they have all of the required classes.
 Each school differs slightly in their entrance requirements, so check out a few of the schools to which you might apply and see what they require.